jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 docker exec -it jellyfin ldconfig
 ```

-After that, you should ensure the Nvidia driver loads correctly.
+After that, you should ensure the NVIDIA driver loads correctly.

-Now go to the Jellyfin playback settings, enable Nvidia NVENC and select your target codecs depending on what your GPU supports.
+Now go to the Jellyfin playback settings, enable NVIDIA NVENC and select your target codecs depending on what your GPU supports.
 Try to play any file needing a transcode by changing the bitrate.

 Check the transcode logs to make sure everything is working properly.